rannn367/tp/docs/UserGuide.md

 * The `INDEX` **must be a valid index number** (e.g., 5 is not valid when there are fewer than five staff members in the displayed list).
 * At least one of the optional fields must be provided.
 * Existing values will be overwritten by the input values.
-* When editing tags, the existing tags of the staff will be removed i.e., adding of tags is not cumulative.
+* When editing tags, all of the current existing tags of the staff will be removed i.e., adding of tags is not cumulative.
 * You can remove all the staff's tags by typing `t/` without specifying any tags after it.

 Examples: